giovannager/Endless-Runner-Game/README.md

 # Endless-Runner-Game
 A solely developed endless runner game called "Moonbyul's Hip Adventure" inspired by Mamamoo's song and music video "Hip".

-The project was completed using Python's PyGame library in January of 2020 as a final school project for a grade 11 programming course.
+The project was completed using Python's open-source PyGame module in January of 2020 as a final school project for a grade 11 programming course.

 ## Short Gameplay Demo
 https://user-images.githubusercontent.com/82919096/210186948-c09b6484-55f4-4e6f-bfe0-4b48ac625a23.mp4